 Overheating

-Pumps like the submersible agitator pump or sludge pump overheating might be due to:
+Overheating in pumps like the submersible agitator pump or sludge pump can result from:

 Visible Rust or Corrosion